vipin55555/canvas-poc/README.md

 # canvas-poc

-This is just a simple app in which we can create simple things like :
+This is a simple app in which we can create simple things like :
-- Rectangle, Circle, Triangle,
+- Rectangle, Circle, Triangle
+- Text
-- Text,
+- Moving circle
-- Moving circle,
+- Moving cartoon character